26 Best Places to Visit in Kandy, Sri Lanka

 Kandy is a Sri Lankan city perched atop a plateau surrounded by giant green hills.
 It is a town famed for its serene beauty and is a budget destination in Asia.
 Modern advancements have bruised Kandy's charm a little bit, however.

-That being said, there's still a lot of beautiful places in Kandy to visit.
+That being said, there are still a lot of beautiful places in Kandy to visit.
 Kandy is a landlocked region located in the Central Province of Sri Lanka - about 3 hours south of Polonnaruwa, with Mirissa even further south.

 Kandy bears many historical tales of both pride and pain and is one of the strongest kingdoms in the country.
 It was the last to fall under the reign of foreign invasion.